 Once all courses have been finalized, we will mail home a letter confirming the students' selections for approval.
 You may always make changes after the final date by calling the Counseling Office and speaking to your child's counselor.

-7th Grade Elective Descriptions: All exploratory classes will be half-block, 40 minute courses taken during the exploratory block.
+7th Grade Exploratory Descriptions: All exploratory classes will be half-block, 40 minute courses taken during the exploratory block.

 Art 7 – In our art elective program, seventh-grade students use the elements of art and principles of design as the basis for a study of value and form.
 Creating realistic value with charcoal drawing, color study, building clay pieces using the coil method, and using a one-point perspective are examples of activities and projects.
 Seventh graders also study art movements in modern and contemporary art, relating the movements to changes in society, science, and technology.

 AVID 7 – AVID is a nationally recognized program for students who have the desire to achieve in rigorous, college-preparatory courses., but may currently be underachieving.
 The course’s focus is on writing, inquiry, collaboration, organization, and reading across disciplines.
 The AVID elective provides students with academic support and motivational, team-building activities.

 Band 7 - Students build on what is learned in the 6th-grade band.
 The focus moves from individuals learning instruments to large ensemble performance skills.
 Students will learn more advanced playing techniques.

 Chorus 7 – Students are instructed in vocal technique as well as note and rhythm recognition.
 Classroom instruction focuses on posture, breathing technique, intonation, diction, dynamics, unison, harmony, and performance technique.
 Students are required to perform periodically as a group.
 We offer two versions of Chorus - one specific to only 7th-grade students, and one chorus which is a mixed-grade chorus for students in Algebra I.